wp-plugins/wptouch/readme.txt

 Many WordPress sites today also make heavy use of a variety of javascript, css and image files which significantly increase load times, in turn driving visitors on data connections crazy, often causing them to abandon your site altogether.

-So we created *WPtouch* to be a lightweight, fast-loading, feature-rich mobile plugin to add a theme shown to mobile visitors.
+We created *WPtouch* to be a lightweight, fast-loading, feature-rich mobile plugin to add a theme shown to mobile visitors.
 The plugin includes an admin panel for customizing many aspects of your site's presentation when showing the mobile theme.

 = Well, what if my users don't like it and want to see my regular site? =